 Business / Finance: one of Aya's many duties is to oversee financial transactions, such as field or house rentals, or temple loans.
-Expert in determining whether or not such exchanges are sound business, Aya can add a +1 RS to ACT rolls related to trade.
+Expert in determining whether or not such exchanges are sound business, Aya can add a +1 RS to ACTION rolls related to trade.

 The loving wife of Shamash, Aya can presumably rely upon her husband for aid in any matters.
 Furthermore, as one of the oldest of the Babylonian goddesses, Aya can likely call in markers from any of her fellow Igigi - or the Anunnaki themselves.

 Aya generally wears simple clothing, but then she usually wakes up before everyone else.
 Her ensembles generally consist of long, sleek robes that show off her curves, sandals, and a horned headdress that signifies her divinity.

 While she appears quite young, Aya is wise beyond measure.
 Though she is often distracted by the latest trends, Aya can apply thousands of years of practical experience among mankind to almost any situation, which she invariably handles with an almost innocent optimism.

 Occupation: goddess of the dawn and youth, formerly of marriage, sexual love, and motherhood

 Legal Status: the citizen of no mortal land, Aya can be considered one of the people of extraplanar Ubshukkina